 Does your organization manufacture food, drugs, medical devices, or anything chemistry-related?
 You might want to pay close attention to this article if they do.

 The term validated LMS applies to any organization that emphasizes regulatory compliance.
-Considering these elements of compliance can dictate the existence of an organization within the previously mentioned industries, understanding what a validated LMS consists of is crucial.
+Understanding what a validated LMS consists of is crucial because these compliance elements can dictate an organization’s existence within the previously mentioned industries.

 Are you aware of what defines a validated LMS?
 Continue reading to find out.